stevekinney/enterprise-ui-federation/README.md

 ## Stretch Goals

 - **BroadcastChannel alternative:** Implement the same cross-boundary communication using the browser's `BroadcastChannel` API instead of nanostores.
-This works across browser tabs too, not just federation boundaries.
+Look at `shared/src/auth.ts` — it already defines `AUTH_CHANNEL` and an `AuthEvent` interface as a starting point.
+BroadcastChannel works across browser tabs too, not just federation boundaries.
 - **Error boundary testing:** Stop the remote dev server (`Ctrl+C` in its terminal) and reload the host.
-You should see the error boundary fallback: "Failed to load Analytics.
+The `ErrorBoundary` component in `host/src/shell/error-boundary.tsx` catches the failed remote load and shows the fallback: "Failed to load Analytics.
 Make sure the remote is running on port 3001."
 - **Standalone remote:** Visit [http://localhost:3001](http://localhost:3001) directly.
-The analytics dashboard works independently with its own MSW mock data — it doesn't need the host at all.
+The analytics dashboard works independently with its own MSW mock data (defined in `mocks/`) — it doesn't need the host at all.
+Notice it shows "Not authenticated" in standalone mode since there's no host to write to `authStore`.

 ---